Normally, diesel and electric locomotives of today have methods of braking while going downhill.

 The other metre gauge lines shown in the first two pages were never converted and appear to be closed.
 A PR timetable of the early 2000s showed weekly trains on the Pithoro loop and one every 15 days on the Nawabshah branch.

-The line to Zahidan has around the same frequency, but it still survives in the hope that it will be useful for Pakistan-Iran trade.
+The line to Zahidan has around the same frequency, but it still survives in the hope that one day it will be useful for Pakistan-Iran trade.